stepm01/ArmenianWhisper/README.md

 - [ ] Draft evaluation notebooks for BLEU/WER tracking.
 - [ ] Stand up a FastAPI prototype with a translation endpoint.
 - [ ] Explore lightweight UI concepts (Svelte vs React).

 ---

+## 📜 License & Usage

+- Code is released under the MIT License.
+- Datasets remain under their original Creative Commons or public licenses.
+- YouTube scraping stores metadata only—do not redistribute raw audio.

+---